mhorpheus/test/Triage-and-Scoping.md

 3. Next steps proposed by XFIR
 	- the intention of this point is to document what we have recommended as IR steps, to avoid future conflicts, such as "you recommended this and that" or "you have not recommended" this action, and who is their owner (not actions tracker, but rather high level view of what to expect next from whom)
 	- agreed cadence - when is next meeting,
+4. Agree actions for XFIR and Client respectively.
-4. Subscription hours status (not applicable to Ad-hoc engagements):
+5. Subscription hours status (not applicable to Ad-hoc engagements):
 	- number of hours left from subscription and their expiry date (guidance how to check number of hours left can be found [here](Resilient#Tracking-Subscriptions-Hours-Usage),
-5. Estimated cost (in hours) of planned XFIR work.
+6. Estimated cost (in hours) of planned XFIR work.

 Few additional statements are necessary, to avoid any misunderstandings and clearly set up expectations.
 For this reason and to present a consistance approach to our clients, please use the below "Engagement Initiation Email" template and do not compose a it yourself.
 The template represents Phases of the Call documented above, thus should be easy to populate.
 Please make sure to fill in all fields and remove comments and unrelated statements.